Penn Campus Resources

 Going abroad can help build on language skills and other technical skills, but also helps to develop skills such as cultural understanding, flexibility, and patience.
 See how you can highlight and market your global experiences on your resume and during interviews.

 Worried about what to do about your on-campus housing while you are abroad for the semester?
 Penn Residential Services provides flexibility for students studying abroad so you do not have to sublet your room.
 Students in Greek housing should check their specific housing policy as this could differ.
 You also can apply online for Penn housing while you are abroad.
 The Residential Services office has compiled Frequently Asked Questions about Penn housing during and after study abroad available on their website.
+You can also find a list of external housing and subletting resources through Penn Career Services.

 Student Registration & Financial Services